canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 Sometimes, we use the `ISNULL()` or `COALESCE()` functions instead of `IS NULL`.
 But, those are variations on the same theme.

 The more optional parameters our stored procedure has, the worse our query gets.
-SQL Server will scan more rows than what it needs.
+SQL Server will scan more rows than what it really needs.

 <figure>
 <img src="https://images.unsplash.com/photo-1548630435-998a2cbbff67?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MXwxfDB8MXxhbGx8fHx8fHx8fA&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="How not to write Dynamic SQL" />